 Not only does it affect the lives of individual men and women, but the inequality between genders also stunts economic growth and hinders development.

 Gender equality benefits everyone, which is why it has been nominated as the United Nations Sustainable Development Goal (UN SDG) 5: Gender Equality.

 As an organisation working towards brighter futures for all individuals, GVI is committed to addressing the challenges faced by women, and to meeting the goal of gender equality.

 Why is gender equality important to economic development?

-Sustainable development relies on ending discrimination towards women, and providing equal opportunities for education and employment.
+Sustainable development relies on ending discrimination towards women and providing equal access to education and opportunities for employment.

 Gender equality has been conclusively shown to stimulate economic growth, which is important, especially in countries with higher unemployment rates and less economic opportunity.

 UN Women reported that in Organisation for Economic Co-operation and Development (OECD) member countries, half of the economic growth over the past 50 years is attributed to girls having better access to education.

 The decrease in the gap between the number of years of schooling that girls receive when compared to boys also played a role.

 Because of this, GVI has established projects that put an emphasis on education for girl children as part of our long-term sustainable development goals.